 All of our children here at Connor Downs are an absolute pleasure to work with.

-I am the teaching assistant for the pupils in YR and work with Mr Masters and Mrs Malyan.
-I also undertake lunchtime supervision.
+I am the teaching assistant for the pupils in Y1 and work with Mrs Patterson.
 My choice of profession was mainly influenced by my desire to help support and develop children’s skills and encourage them to learn new things.

 Before I had my own children, I discovered my love for helping and supporting others.
 Therefore I studied the CACHE Diploma (NVQ level 3) in Child Care and Education.
 In addition, I then completed a period of teaching experience by completing a work experience placement within Connor Downs academy.
 I shadowed various teaching staff, observing their teaching techniques and the ways in which they support the children.
 I found each day a new challenge as new faces, new personalities were emerging which brought various obstacles my way as different methods of teaching were needed.
 The most enjoyable aspect of this work environment is that no day is ever the same - new lessons, new people.
 It was exciting to know I had the opportunity to assist in someone’s learning, gaining satisfaction from seeing the new skill acquired.